 Monoculture often is not good for the land, and my guess is that an America without suburbs would also not necessarily be a better place.

-While not all subdivisions can lay claim to having improved the environment, ours in Bluewater Cove can.
-Before the subdivision the waters around it were choked with weeds and mud from poorly farmed fields.
+While not all subdivisions can lay claim to having improved the environment, ours along Raymond's Gut can.
+Before the subdivision was built, the waters around it were choked with weeds and mud from poorly farmed fields.
 Now the waters here are a marine nursery teeming with shrimp and plenty of finned creatures.

 There are places in the world that are not suitable for large cities.
 I would argue that our area of huge marshes critical to marine life is just such a place.

-She might find that a little research beyond Seattle might change her perspective.
+She might also find that a little research beyond Seattle might change her perspective.

 If she cannot visit, maybe reading about the Carolina coast would help.